Harp

 Catriona is a bandleader and composer involved in several improvisation-based projects on her electroacoustic harp.

-As a harpist, Catriona has worked with a number of artists including world-jazz singer Lea Mondo and singer-songwriter Grace Angelica, performing at venues including Ninety One Living Room and Crazy Coqs.
-She regularly performs with the Fulltone Symphony Orchestra, including their recent ‘Golden Age of Hollywood’ tour around English cathedrals, as well as premiering a new children’s opera by Georgia Barnes with Opera Prelude in the 2024 Isle of Wight Story Festival.
+As a session musician, Catriona has worked with a number of artists including world-jazz singer Lea Mondo and singer-songwriter Grace Angelica, performing at venues including Ninety One Living Room and Crazy Coqs.
+She regularly performs as Principal Harpist with the Fulltone Symphony Orchestra, as well as other orchestral ensemble projects, such as premiering a new children’s opera by Georgia Barnes with Opera Prelude in the Isle of Wight Story Festival.
 Catriona particularly loves playing harp for musical theatre, with recent projects including Centre Stage’s The Proms Remixed and a jazz-influenced Christmas concert with the Northern Musical Theatre Orchestra.
-She has previously enjoyed a project featuring John Coltrane’s music with the Ali Barut quintet, as well as performing her own original music in a trio at the 2023 EFG London Jazz Festival.
-Catriona has been invited to perform solo harp and electronics sets at locations ranging from Japanese gardens in Wooburn Green to a small Welsh permaculture farm for Sumor Festival.